Angus Konstam: United States

-Konstam moved to Key West, Florida in 1995 and became the Chief Curator in the Mel Fisher Maritime Heritage Museum.
+Konstam moved to Key West, Florida in 1995 and became the chief curator of the Mel Fisher Maritime Heritage Museum.
 Mel Fisher was a treasure hunter who found the wreck of the Spanish treasure galleon Nuestra Señora de Atocha off the Florida Keys.
-One of his jobs during this time was to create traveling exhibits which toured the United States.
-During the research for a pirate exhibition, he became increasingly interested in the subject of 18th century piracy.
+One of Konstam's jobs during this time was to create traveling exhibits which toured the United States.
+During the research for a pirate exhibition, he became increasingly interested in the subject of 18th-century piracy.

 He spent six years in Key West and wrote several more books, there, including The History of Pirates (2002).
 As he gained more information through his research, he produced Piracy: The Complete History (2008), and then, to reach a wider audience, The World Atlas of Pirates (2009).
 In 2019 he published The Pirate World, an adaptation of his 2009 work for the same publisher.
+His The Pirate Menace is his most recent pirate history, concentrating on the activities of the pirates of Nassau during the early 18th century.
 Konstam also published a biography of the pirate Blackbeard.